mingfuli/mingfuli.github.io/_portfolio/portfolio-2.md

     </center>
 </body>

 Grandma Green is a 2D simulation game developed by a team of ~20 USC students.
 Currently, the game is in the beta stage.
-I am the Gameplay AI Engineer in the team, where I mainly worked on the AI system of our plant friends.
+I am the Gameplay AI Engineer in the team, where I mainly worked on the AI system of our plant friends "golems".
 I also supported the development of our player character control and NPC interactions.
+Besides gameplay features, I am also responsible for maintaining some dev tools in our project, including AI tools Event Manager in our project.

 ### Tech Stack
 Unity, C#, Behavior Tree, State Machine